How does stance width affect muscle activity in squats?

 The findings of this study are supported by a similar study performed by Paoli (2009), in which the researchers tested the EMG activity of the vastus medialis, vastus lateralis, rectus femoris, semitendinosus, biceps femoris, gluteus maximus, gluteus medius and adductor magnus in a group of 6 trained male subjects with 3 years of resistance training experience.

-The researchers tested three stance widths (100, 150, and 200% of great trochanter distance) and three loads (0, 30 and 70% of 1RM).
-At 70% of 1RM, the researchers found that only the gluteus maximus displayed a significantly different degree of EMG activity between the stance widths, in that the wider stance again showed a greater degree of EMG activity than the narrower stance.
+These researchers tested three stance widths (100, 150, and 200% of great trochanter distance) and three loads (0, 30 and 70% of 1RM).
+At 70% of 1RM, the researchers found that only the gluteus maximus displayed a significantly different degree of EMG activity between the stance widths, in that the wider stance width again showed a greater degree of EMG activity for the gluteus maximus muscle than the narrower stance width.
 The following chart shows the results:

 Again, although the EMG activity levels were not normalized, it is instructive to note how much larger the EMG activity levels of the quadriceps muscles are in comparison with the hamstrings and gluteus maximus.

 The researchers concluded that stance width does not affect the degree of muscular recruitment of the quadriceps or hamstrings during the back squat.
 However, they noted that a greater stance width does lead to increased gluteus maximus activity.

 What are the limitations?